What we’re about

 You do not have to be a Sierra Club member to participate in our outings.

-All participants will be asked to donate $1 to the Sierra Club Great Basin Group every time they join us for an outing to fund our outings leader training programs.
+All participants will be given the opportunity to donate $1 to the Sierra Club Great Basin Group each time they join us for an outing.
+This will help to fund our outings leader training programs.

 Join us on facebook here: